Flat Roof Repair: Some Tips & DIY Ideas for Flat Roof Owners

 • Thermoplastic Polyolefin Roof or so-called TPO.
 This modern single-ply material is based on durable and flexible synthetic polymers.
 TPO is perfect for flat roofs due to its strength, tightness, and durability.
 Unlike many other roofing materials, energy-efficient TPO membranes can be white – they reflect sunlight and do not heat the building in summer.

-On the other hand, it is better to call roof contractors for more severe repair tasks or complete replacement of the roofing material.
+But it’s better to call roof contractors for more severe repair tasks or complete replacement of the roofing material.

-Providing Roof Inspection: a Small To-Do List for Flat Roof Repair
+Providing Roof Inspection: A Small To-Do List for Flat Roof Repair

 - Consider the age of your roof.
 If it is old enough, it may be hazardous to inspect it yourself.